kgiszewski/LearnUmbraco7/z-Appendix E - GitHub/README.md

 When using GitHub, it is important to know that when you make changes on your local machine, GitHub will not know about it until you perform an update (called a *push*).
 Similarly, any changes made and pushed to GitHub by your team will not be known to your local machine until you perform a *pull*.

-The important concept is you are running Git locally and GitHub is running Git on their servers.
+The important concept here is that you are running Git locally on your machine and GitHub is running Git on their servers.

 [Next> 01 - Terms](01 - Terms.md)